tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_2_o_3.md

 *That ticket… it said something about Under-- something, and Waterworks.*

-Behind me was a dead end, just an algae-caked grating that dark rushes of water flowed through, rushing in the direction of the causeway.
+Behind me was a dead end, just an algae-caked grating that dark rushes of water flowed through, headed in the direction of the causeway.
 I paced back and forth beneath the ladder, trying and failing to come to grips with everything.

 I thought about the other words on the card.
 Something about some kind of chronicles with some weird spelling.
 I thought about what the strange man had mentioned.